Thomas Renton Elliott: Biography

 Elliot married Martha McCosh in 1918.
 They lived in Cheyne Walk in Chelsea, London and had three sons and two daughters.
 One son was judge Archie Elliott, Lord Elliott.

 In 1935, Elliott and his wife commissioned the architectural practice of Rowand Anderson, Paul & Partners to build their house Broughton Place in the Scottish Borders.
 It was designed by Basil Spence, then a partner in the firm, who worked closely with Mrs Elliott to meet her requirements.
 Work began in 1936 and was completed in 1938.

+Elliott retired as professor of medicine 1939.
+He served on the Goodenough committee on medical education.

-Elliott retired in 1939 and died at Broughton House in 1961.
+Elliott died at Broughton House in 1961.